flightaware/tohil/Doc/installing/linux.rst

     sudo make install
     make test

-There's a README.Linux file in the top-level tohil directory that might have some useful info in it.
+There's a README.Linux file in the tohil repo's os_readmes directory that might have some useful info in it.